Skeins on Branes: SFT and the conifold transition

+Consider now stretching along $Y$ for curves of bounded area.
+If we take $T$ sufficiently large we find that the limiting holomorphic buildings must have Reeb asymptotics only at Reeb orbits in $ST^\ast \overline{L}$.

-\begin{example} If $L\approx S^{1}\times\R^{2}$ then there is a metric with a unique geodesic loop that goes once around the generator of $\pi_{1}(S^{1}\times\R^{2})$.
+\begin{example} We will apply this for $L$ of topology $S^{1}\times\R^{2}$.
+Here we take a metric with a unique geodesic loop that goes once around the generator $S^1\times\{0\}$ of $\pi_{1}(S^{1}\times\R^{2})$.
 All other geodesic loops are multiples of this basic loop, and all closed Reeb orbits have Conley-Zehnder index $0$. \end{example}

-We next consider consequences of SFT stretching for general adequate perturbation schemes.
-More precisely, we consider such schemes for the ambient space $X^{+}_{\infty}$.
-We assume further that the negative end of $X_{\infty}^{+}$ is modeled on $S^{\ast}S^{3}$ with contact form corresponding to the round metric.
-We require in addition to the properties in Definition \ref{def:adequate} that the curves are unperturbed holomorphic in some neighborhood of the negative end.